Sinus & Headache Balm

 Stir, stir, stir frequently and vigorously while the mixture cools.
 This causes it to turn into a balm consistency.
 Not stirring will create a more solid salve texture.

 Spoon into a jar and lightly dab on nose and sinus area as needed.
 For headaches, also apply to your temples, neck, and shoulder blade area.

 NOTE: This balm has just under a 4% dilution rate.
 (4% dilution for 4 ounces of balm = abt 96 drops essential oil, this balm has 84 drops) It’s intended for short term use while symptoms are present.

 Keep away from your eyes and don’t apply directly inside your nose.
-F
+For external use only.

 Some migraine sufferers may be more sensitive to essential oils during a flareup, while others find them helpful.
 Your mileage may vary!